uma-sid/DataViz-Project_VideoGames-SalesAnalysis/README.md

+#### This is a Data Visualization Project on Video Games Sales Analysis using Tableau & Power BI

 ## 1. Introduction
-The dataset ‘Video Game Sales with Ratings’ is used for this coursework.
+The dataset ‘Video Game Sales with Ratings’ is used for this project.
 It is taken from Kaggle.com and is available at https://www.kaggle.com/datasets/rush4ratio/video-game-sales-with-ratings?select=Video_Games_Sales_as_at_22_Dec_2016.csv.
 This dataset is originally web scraped from Metacritic website which maintains aggregated reviews of films, TV shows, music albums and video games.

 ## 2. Persona and questions
 XYZ is a mobile game development company looking for expanding their horizon to the pc and other gaming platforms.
 The Product development head of the company wanted to analyse the data answer the following questions.